lionel-panhaleux/ror/README.md

 the Persuasion Attempt fails and the target Senator remains either Unaligned in the Forum or Aligned to his current Faction.

 If the target Senator is already Aligned, 7 is added to his Loyalty rating.
-The number of Talents in the Personal Treasury of the target Senator, whether Aligned or not, is also added to his Loyalty rating.
 Some Statesmen oppose others and display a “-“ followed by another Statesman’s name.
 If a Statesman belongs to the same Faction as any Statesmen shown with a "-" on his card, his printed base Loyalty rating is reduced to 0; however, he still adds 7 for being Aligned.
 Some Statesmen oppose others who do not oppose them back.